foundriesio/docs/source/zephyr/getting-started.rst

    If you don't have pip installed, see the `pip Installation`_ documentation.

-   .. todo:: Delete if pyOCD gets bundled in the Zephyr MicroPlatform
+   .. todo:: Delete if pyOCD gets bundled in the Zephyr microPlatform
              (https://trello.com/c/wQgewcdI).

    On Linux platforms, you also need to install the following udev